au-ts/libvmm/README.md

 macOS AArch64.

-However, it should be noted that while the examples in the VMM can be reproduced on macOS, if you need to do anything such as compile the Linux kernel or your own root file system, you will probably have less friction on a Linux machine.
+However, it should be noted that while the examples in the VMM can be reproduced on macOS, if you need to do anything such as compile a custom Linux kernel image or a guest root file system, you will probably have less friction on a Linux machine.

 ### Dependencies